Covid-19 and its effect on the Museum

 How to Access Information about the Glen and its Archaeology

 Obviously with the Museum gallery having to be kept shut, folks will be looking for information about Kilmartin Glen.
 They will be able to find out about the archaeological monuments and sites from our Kilmartin Glen Guidebook ‘In the Footsteps of Kings’.
-This will be available for sale from the take away Café along with a selection of maps and leaflets about other things to do in the area.
+This is available for sale from the take away Café along with a selection of maps and leaflets about other things to do in the area.
 Buying copies of the book will really help the museum right now too.

 We are looking into other ways to provide information about our wonderful heritage – watch this space!